ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2016-03-22-magento2-setup-nginx-php7-locally.markdown

 {% endhighlight %}
 This will point that website to localhost which is served by nginx.

-The last step is to go to: magento2.com/setup and follow the installation instructions.
+The last step is to go to: http://magento2.com/setup and follow the installation instructions.

 If you receive permission errors, then you must give privileges to your server for those directories, for example /var/generation or pub/static:
 {% highlight bash linenos %}
 find /var/www/magento2/var/generation -type d -exec chmod g+s {} \;
 {% endhighlight %}

 That should be it.

 Possible issues could be your fastcgi_split_path_info setting in php.ini which can be 1 if you're not using it in production.
-If you get errors you should check /var/log/nginx/error.log to see exactly what went wrong, or check the magento error reports in the var/log folder.
+If you get errors you should check <span class="code">/var/log/nginx/error.log</span> to see exactly what went wrong, or check the magento error reports in the var/log folder.